KevinCooper/Lab04/report.md

 My driver was successfully able to meet all the requirements for basic, B, and A functionality.
 For the most part, porting over the assembly code to C was relatively simple.
 However, an error on one line of my code caused an hour of bug hunting and frustration.
 The LCD driver is initalized by using the LCDinti and initSPI.
 After it is set up, there are several manual functions that may be used, but the three functions that should be used are the writeCharacter, writeLine, and scrollLine functions.
 The last two utilize the write character to place the strings provided onto the screen of the MSP430.
 However, if you were to use the writeLine with mroe than sixteen character, the characters after the sixteenth one would be left off.
 This is not true for the scrollLine, which can handle strings as long as the memory of the MSP430 allows.
 Other than the those three methods, the other methods are direct ports from assembly to C.
 <br>
 ##Conclusions
-Everything in this project was relatively easy, except for the one bug mentioned in the analysis.
+Not much from this lab was exceptionally new, due to my previous experience with C in programming paradigms.
+However the one bug mentioned in the analysis really threw me for a loop.
 After the screen was able to be blanked by correctly implemented the write4() function, every other method was able to be implemented without much revision needed.
 I feel that the writeLine() could be implemented to allow for it to possibly take in two strings instead of one, so more control can be had over what line it is writing to.

 ## Documentation<br>
 None